JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ### Using a Type Recipe

-In addition, StatPlots.jl extends Distributions.jl by adding a type recipe for its distribution types, so they can be directly interpreted as plotting
+In addition, StatsPlots.jl extends Distributions.jl by adding a type recipe for its distribution types, so they can be directly interpreted as plotting
 data: